bitquery/graphql-docs/docs/Examples/cosmos/messages.md

 This query retrieves messages from a specific block with the height of 16494924 in the Cosmos blockchain.
 It includes the index of the message, the JSON content of the message body, sender(s) of the message, success status of the associated transaction, the transaction hash, the address of the transaction signer, and the type of the message.

-## Count Types of Messages Sent by a Specific Address
+## Get Latest Cosmos Messages from a Transaction Signer

 ```
 {